Raw Summer Squash Salad with Arugula and Feta

 Dedicated to Barbara Harris

 On June 30, 2012 the food blogging world lost our beloved and courageous Barbara from Winos and Foodies.
 Barbara was a beautiful person who touched many lives through her blog and her thoughtful comments and e-mails.
 She started blogging as a way to stay connected to the world while undergoing chemotherapy, and since that time she has been engaged in a valiant fight against the cancer that finally took her life.
-Through all her trials Barbara never complained; in fact she was a constant support for others and brought a little cheer into every life she touched.
-Barbara organized yearly events around the theme of yellow foods to raise money for cancer research, and when I posted this recipe for A Taste of Yellow in 2009 her cancer was in remission and we were hoping she had beaten it.
+Barbara organized yearly events around the theme of yellow foods to raise money for cancer research, and when I posted this recipe for A Taste of Yellow we were hoping she had beaten it.
 Now with the sad news of her death, I am dedicating this recipe to her memory.
 Rest in peace Barbara; your lovely spirit will be greatly missed.